tiadal/freeopengym.com/README.md

 ### SERVICES
 we offer a free to use app which gives the possibility to search or create classes realated to sport activities, which are happening in real life potentially all around the world.
 Users can attend classes, lead them or both.
+User: user or teacher
+Event: something a teacher wants to teach. (e.g. "Yoga class with Lisa")
+Classes: collection of meet-ups related to a certain event (e.g. "Every Wednesday at 14:00 at Muster Straße 1 Berlin)

+Each teacher can have multiple events ("I teach yoga" "I teach football") and each event can have 1 or more classes.
+Users book classes.

 ### PERSONA
 Max 20, new in Berlin, likes football but doesn't know anyone with whom he could play.